 - Will every student who chooses the Vern Option be assigned there?

-Yes, based on the Vern option's popularity in 2022 (the first summer we offered this low-cost housing option), we antiicpate that any students who chooses a preference for the Vern Option will be assigned to live there.
-We anticipate having around 350-400 beds available on the Vern for summer 2023.
+Yes, based on the Vern option's popularity in 2023, we anticipate that any students who choose a preference for the Vern Option will be assigned to live there.

 - What will the Vern Express schedule be?